I beg to move,

 We live in changed times.
 We voted to leave the European Union, which means leaving the customs union and the single market and no longer being bound by the EU’s acquis in areas where we wish to diverge.
 That gives me great hope.
 We have the opportunity to advance new international trade deals, and for the first time in a generation we are free once more to do what is right and what the people of this country demand.
 That very much comes under the banner of taking back control, which means taking back control of animal welfare and farming standards.

-I and other Members have mentioned the encouraging words in the Conservative party manifesto by the Secretary of State for DEFRA and other agriculture Ministers.
+I and other Members have mentioned the encouraging words in the Conservative party manifesto by the Secretary of State for Environment, Food and Rural Affairs and other agriculture Ministers.
 I fully supported the Live Animal Exports (Prohibitions) Bill proposed by my right hon.
 Friend the Member for Chipping Barnet (Theresa Villiers), and I pay tribute to the 94,000 people across the country who signed this petition.
 I feel that they will share my view that, post Brexit, we can have a renaissance of animal welfare standards, alongside our commitments to introduce CCTV in abattoirs and increase sentences for those who abuse animals.

 Economic pressure is a far better way of achieving what my hon.
 Friend wants than legislative pressure.
 If it does not make economic sense, that is absolutely fine.
 What is wrong is that, without that potential outlet, supermarkets will simply screw down the price in the UK, and there will be nothing anybody can do.
 That is where the frustration comes from.